 On this page

 In the Netherlands, employees can make use of various statutory leave schemes.
 Collective labour agreements (CAO) may contain different rules.
-If a CAO has been declared universally binding for your sector, you are obliged as an employer to comply with it.
-Besides you can make individual agreements with your employees.
+If a CAO has been declared universally binding for your sector, you as an employer should to follow it.
+Besides, you can make individual agreements with your employees.

 Pregnancy and maternity leave

-If the baby goes into hospital directly after birth or during the maternity leave, your employee is entitled to an extra 10 weeks maternity leave after the baby has left the hospital.
-If the mother dies at childbirth, her partner is entitled to the maternity leave.
+Is the baby hospitalised for more than 7 days directly after birth or during the maternity leave (in Dutch)?
+Your employee may have a right to longer maternity leave.
+If the mother dies in childbirth, her partner is entitled to the maternity leave.

-Employers can apply for a maternity allowance on behalf of their employee to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) (Dutch).
+Employers can apply for maternity benefit for their employee to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).

 Self-employed professionals are also entitled to pregnancy leave, maternity leave and an allowance.